redruin1/factorio-draftsman/docs/source/quickstart.rst

     an option for simple scripts, in general: "explicit is better than implicit."

 Sometimes we might know what the name of an entity is, but not its internal type.
-As a result, there exists a factory function for this exact situation:
+As a result, there exists the factory function :py:func:`.new_entity` for this exact situation:

 .. code-block:: python